dwyl/technology-stack/README.md

 [***surveyed***](https://github.com/dwyl/learn-elm/issues/10)
 the "landscape" of "_emerging trends_" in web app development.
-We were ~~pleasantly surprised~~ ***delighted*** to see the _amazing progress_ made by the people in the Elixir, Phoenix and Elm comminities!
+We were ~~pleasantly surprised~~ ***delighted*** to see the _amazing progress_ made by the people in the Elixir, Phoenix and Elm communities!
 These technologies are set to "***take off***" in 2017 and we are _excited_ to be _sharing_ the technical/competitve advantage with our clients!